datvp09/react-native-assignment/README.md

 expo start
 ```

-Expo server will now turn on
+Expo server will now turn on like below

 ![Screenshot](expo-server.png)